How to Monitor and Protect Your Home Hub with UPS + Jeedom

 systemctl restart systemd-logind

-• USB sleeping mode
+• USB autosuspend

 GRUB_CMDLINE_LINUX_DEFAULT="quiet usbcore.autosuspend=-1"

-Save the file, then update grub:
+Save the file, update grub:

 update-grub